-Course Name Pronunciation and Presentation Skills Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027026 Instructor(s) (Institution) KLASSEN MARSHALL DROLET(大学院メディフ P・コミュニケーション研究院 ;) Course Objectives This course will help improve your listening as presentations in English.
-In addition, this cou pronunciation skills, with a focus on North Americ arse will help students who Course Goals Understand academic presentations in English Identify aspects of effective presentations Identify aspects of effective presentations Improve your pronunciation, delivery and prosody of speech Course Schedule Week 1: Course Introduction Week 2: Your Pronunciation Profile & Model Presentations Week 3 - 5 : Units 2, 3, 4 Sounds and Syllables Week 6: Group Presentation Week 7-9: Units 5, 6, 7 Stress in Words and Sentences Units 8, 9, 10 Thought Groups and Intonation Week 10: Presentation 2 Week 11-13: Units 11 - 12 Connected Speech Homework Week 14 & 15: Individual Presentations Students will be expected to complete assignments in and outside of the classroom.
-Preparation before class is expected, and students who do not prepare before class may have trouble completing assignments in class.
+Course Name Pronunciation and Presentation Skills Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027026 Instructor(s) (Institution) KLASSEN MARSHALL DROLET(大学院メディア・コミュニケーション研究院) Course Objectives This course will help improve your listening and speaking skills, with a primary focus on giving better presentations in English.
+In addition, this course will help students who aim to improve their English pronunciation skills, with a focus on North American English.
+Course Goals After successful completion of this course, students will be able to: Understand academic presentations in English Identify aspects of effective presentations Improve your pronunciation, delivery and prosody of speech Give a presentation effectively in English Course Schedule Week 1: Course Introduction Week 2: Your Pronunciation Profile & Model Presentations Week 3 - 5: Units 2, 3, 4 Sounds and Syllables Week 6: Group Presentation Week 7-9: Units 5, 6, 7 Stress in Words and Sentences Units 8, 9, 10 Thought Groups and Intonation Week 10: Presentation 2 Week 11-13: Units 11 - 12 Connected Speech Homework Week 14 & 15: Individual Presentations Students will be expected to complete assignments in and outside of the classroom.
+Preparation before class is expected, and students who do not prepare before class may have trouble completing assignments in-class.
 The instructor will give clear directions about expectations in class, and how to prepare for the next class, through readings and/or homework assignments.
 If students do not review the materials, they may not be able to perform well in homework and exams, and may be unable to gain credit.
-Students are asked to prepare for each class Grading System session seriously in order to get the most out of our class.
-Grading System Course Credit Requirements: 1.
+Students are asked to prepare for each class session seriously in order to get the most out of our class.
+Grading System Grading System Course Credit Requirements: 1.
 Participate in group and individual presentations 2.
 Attend 12 out of 15 classes.
-3. Arrive on time for class (If you are late 3 times, it will be counted as 1 absence) Grading: Participation (20%) Homework (30%) Presentations (50%) Textbooks / Reading List Well Said Pronunciation for Clear Communication (Fourth Edition)Linda Grant, Eve Einselen YuNational Geographic (CENGAGE)20169.7813056414e+12 Websites Website of Laboratory Additional Information Students with English language proficiency at or a may register for this course.
-Students will access devices (laptops, smartphones, tablets) in the c Language or English as a Second Language studen skills. all class materials, quizzes, lassroom.
-This course is cre and homework assignments via eated for English as a Foreign
+3. Arrive on time for class (If you are late 3 times, it will be counted as 1 absence) Grading: Participation (20%) Homework (30%) Presentations (50%) Textbooks / Reading List Well Said Pronunciation for Clear Communication (Fourth Edition)Linda Grant, Eve Einselen YuNational Geographic (CENGAGE)20169.7813056414e+12 Websites Website of Laboratory Additional Information Students with English language proficiency at or above advanced-intermediate level (TOEFL-ITP score < 500) may register for this course.
+Students will access all class materials, quizzes, and homework assignments via devices (laptops, smartphones, tablets) in the classroom.
+This course is created for English as a Foreign Language or English as a Second Language students who wish to improve their pronunciation and presentation skills.